 What if there’s not one Robin—expressed in lots of interesting ways, of course—but instead a whole committee, always arguing over whether to actually write something or just post a snazzy image?
 As Paul Bloom puts it, by way of Brooks, maybe our many selves “are continually popping in and out of existence.
 They have different desires, and they fight for control—bargaining with, deceiving, and plotting against one another.”

 I always think of that claim—who made it?
-Howard Bloom?—that Shakespeare literally invented modern Western consciousness.
+Harold Bloom?—that Shakespeare literally invented modern Western consciousness.
 The revolution that was Shakespeare’s characterization provided a template that was so seductive, so viral, that it ultimately—after influencing and infecting lots of other writers—became one of the very foundations of our common sense about consciousness, identity, will, and everything else.
 (I’m probably mangling Bloom’s idea.
 Oh well: It’s my mangled version that I find so compelling.)

 That’s totally magical, but it’s also totally arbitrary.
 So maybe it’s time for another sea change (Shakespeare!) in the way we think about ourselves.
 It doesn’t take much to make a big difference; these are the axioms we build our lives around, so if you change one just a little bit, the ripple effects are massive.